Neil Thomas

 / blog

-A multi-modal generative protein model that reasons flexibly across protein structure, function, and sequence.
+A multi-modal generative protein model that reasons flexibly across protein sequence, structure, and function.

 |